HYMANSAYS is content writer Eric Hyman's creative portfolio

 Commodore Amiga: Pioneering multimedia PC

 Let it be known that in the early days of building technology brands, the medium truly was the message.
+Here are a few other highlights from our influential broadcast work, in addition to those already shown above.

 CDW: Fred the IT Guy, season 1